mhx/dwarfs/doc/dwarfs.md

   This is only useful for images that have some header located before the actual filesystem data.

+- `-o imagesize=`*value*:
+  Explicitly set the size of the filesystem image in bytes, starting from the offset.
+This can be used in cases where the image is embedded in a larger file.

 - `-o mlock=none`|`try`|`must`:
   Set this to `try` or `must` instead of the default `none` to try or require `mlock()`ing of the file system metadata into